sheehyjohn/code4create/notebook/contentIdeas.md

     - native to browser, doesn't require external tools
     - fast and can be used in websites - opposite is Flash [linkTo] - CSS Art Folder

+Music Lesson
+    - general music introduction
+    - there are parts that are shared and parts specfic to an instrument
+    - it might be worth offering bass & guitar but then personalise as needed
+    -